Rick's Free Auto Repair Advice

 Instead of reporting rapid voltage swings, it provides a gradual current change that can be positive or negative.
 The signal gradually moves to a positive value when the exhaust is lean.
 When the exhaust is stoichiometric (14.7:1), the current flow stops.
 As the exhaust becomes rich, the current becomes negative.

-The PCM supplies the wideband sensor with a reference voltage (usually 3.3-volts or 2.6-volts) through two wires.
+The PCM supplies the wideband sensor with a reference voltage (usually 3.3 volts or 2.6 volts) through two wires.
 The sensor then alters the reference voltage based on the exhaust oxygen content and sends its results through a separate pair of wires to the PCM.
-If the return signal is less than the reference voltage, the sensor is reporting a rich condition.
-If the signal is above the reference voltage, the sensor is reporting a lean condition.
+If the return signal is less than the reference voltage, the sensor reports a rich condition.
+If the signal is above the reference voltage, the sensor reports a lean condition.

 ©, 2021 Rick Muscoplat